Financial statements for online casinos (with examples), part 1

 Income statements will often feature the term EBITDA.
 Some investors argue that it doesn’t provide a full picture of a company’s financial situation, but it’s not meant to; EBITDA, which stands for Earnings Before Interest, Tax, Depreciation, and Amortization, is a measure of a company’s ability to generate revenue.

-While investors and entrepreneurs in some corners are dismissive of EBITDA, it is routinely found on the balance sheets of online casinos.
+While investors and entrepreneurs in some corners are dismissive of EBITDA, it is routinely found on casino balance sheets.
 Looking at earnings without all the other considerations might seem a little unrealistic — ignoring them doesn’t mean they don’t exist — but it does give an unadulterated measure of the company’s performance.

 Depreciation and Amortization appear similar at first — they describe changes over time in an asset’s worth.
 The differences are subtle, but crucial; depreciation describes the reduction of a tangible asset’s worth, while amortization spreads the cost of intangible assets over an extended period of time.